Get to know Seahawks first-round pick Jordyn Brooks through the eyes of his college coach

 Patterson asked Brooks what his football goals were and Brooks said he wanted to be All-Big-12 — he’d been honorable mention each of his first three college seasons.

-“I said ‘you’ve got to be kidding me,”’ Patterson recalled in a phone interview with the Seattle Times this week.
+“I said, ‘You’ve got to be kidding me,’ ” Patterson recalled in a phone interview with The Seattle Times this week.
 “That’s it?”

 He told Brooks if he stayed they could do even more than that together.
-Maybe, Patterson said he told Brooks, he could be a first-round pick, saying he saw similarities in his game and stature to that of the likes of Devin Bush of Michigan, who had had gone 10th overall in 2019.
+Maybe, Patterson said he told Brooks, he could be a first-round pick, saying he saw similarities in his game and stature to that of the likes of Devin Bush of Michigan, who had gone 10th overall in 2019.

 “I basically just had a gut feeling that I saw something inside of him that maybe he didn’t really see within himself,’’ Patterson said.